mars4science/Bash-scripts-to-enhance-amend-Linux-distro-before-and-after-installation/README.md

 - *-browser-* files - most recent selected and added (tar or zip archives of web browsers expected, used by `w_browser.sh`)
 - firefox-*.tar.bz2 files - most recent selected and added
 - files.py, files_functions.py - scripts to add from my other repo (used for removing duplicates, sync, and some other tasks with files) to path hardcoded in `get_install_path.sh`
+- man_pages_edits.txt - list of changes to the system reference manual pages
 - apt_dpkg_state with dpkg_orig_status (dpkg status file) and sources.list and sources.list.d (apt sources) - used by `apt_get.sh` to install files in debs folder mentioned above (expected debs were downloaded with those files via `apt_get.sh` earlier) - TODO: think about getting them from original ISO

 #### List of changes programmed to be made by _make_custom_liveusb.sh: